backdrop-contrib/nodequeue/README.txt

 queue is full when a node is added, the front of the queue is removed.

 Nodequeue has support for nodes with i18n Internationalizations.
-You must install the Translation Helpers module from http://drupal.org/project/translation_helpers to use this functionality.

 It is highly recommended that you use the Views module to display your queues.
 However, if you choose not to, here is an alternative: Writing a PHP snippet.